ionos-spectre/spectre-core/README.md

   secret: supersecret
 ```

-With this approach you can check in your common environment files into your Version Control and store secrets separately.
+With this approach you can check-in your common environment files into your Version Control and store secrets separately.

-You can change the partial environment pattern, by adding the `env_partial_patterns` in you `spectre.yml`
+You can change the partial environment pattern, by adding the `env_partial_patterns` in your `spectre.yml`

 ```yml
 env_partial_patterns: